goaround/affiliate-link-marker/README.txt

 == Frequently Asked Questions ==

+= Can I change the style of the disclosure? =

+There is a CSS applied to the disclosure `affiliate-marker-disclosure`.
+You can change e.g. the font size with some custom CSS `.affiliate-marker-disclosure { font-size: small; }`.

 = Does it works with JavaScript tracking code? =

 It only works with HTML `<a href="">` links, not with crazy JavaScript tracking code like `onclick="..."`